BrettKatz77/Brettkatz77/README.md

 <hr>

 ## Education
-### Univeristy of Denver, Daniels College of Business
+### University of Denver, Daniels College of Business
 Bachelor of Science in Business Information & Analytics, Minor in Business Management, June 2024

 <ul>